- QUICK START

 If you'd like to make a short presentation of QP™/QM™ to your colleagues and/or managers, here are the slides and class notes in PDF:QP-QM Quick Overview Slides (2MB PDF)

-QP™ is a family of lightweight, open source software frameworks for building responsive and modular real-time embedded applications as systems of cooperating, event-driven active objects (actors).
+QP™ (Quantum Platform) is a family of lightweight, open source software frameworks for building responsive and modular real-time embedded applications as systems of cooperating, event-driven active objects (actors).
 The QP™ family consists of QP/C, QP/C++, and QP-nano frameworks, which are all strictly quality controlled, superbly documented, and commercially licensable.

 The behavior of active objects is specified in QP by means of hierarchical state machines (UML statecharts).
 The frameworks support manual coding of UML state machines in C or C++ as well as fully automatic code generation by means of the free graphical QM™ modeling tool.